 The first vaccine mandated in the U.S. was smallpox vaccine.
 By 1922, some states had passed laws requiring that children show proof they were vaccinated for smallpox in order to attend school.
 By the early 1980’s, the CDC recommended and most states mandated that children get 23 doses of seven vaccines (polio, diphtheria, tetanus, pertussis, measles, mumps, rubella) to attend kindergarten.

-By 2014, the CDC recommended that children get 69 doses of 16 vaccines between day of birth and age 18.
+By the summer of 2022, the CDC recommended that children get 72 doses of 17 vaccines between day of birth and age 18.
 Most states mandate that children get 29 doses of nine vaccines to attend kindergarten and children enrolled in daycare in many states are required to get multiple doses of 13 vaccines.

 While vaccine policymakers in the American Academy of Pediatrics (AAP) and the Centers for Disease Control (CDC) make vaccine recommendations for children and adults, the bottom line is that your state may not require all federally recommended vaccines as a condition of employment, and school or daycare attendance.

 Below are links to additional law and policy resources: